-- 1. A student may be dismissed upon completion of a term in which the cumulative grade point average falls below 3.000 and when a warning previously has been given. - 2.
-A student may be dismissed when the student has received two passing grades below "B-." - 3.
+- 1. A student may be dismissed upon completion of a term in which the cumulative grade point average falls below 3.000 and when a warning previously has been given. - A student may be dismissed when the student has received two passing grades at or below "B-." - 3.
 A student may be dismissed upon receipt of an "F" grade.
-The "F" grade is permanently recorded on the transcript and remains in the cumulative grade point average unless the student is reinstated and the course is retaken. - Students may appeal to the Dean of Continuing Education and Graduate Studies for readmission based on new information or special considerations.
-The Dean's decision is final.
+The "F" grade is permanently recorded on the transcript and remains in the cumulative grade point average unless the student is reinstated and the course is retaken. - Students may appeal to the Educational Standards Committee for readmission based on new information or special considerations.